 EDI mapping is critical to meeting trading partner demands, eliminating manual entry, and streamlining the movement of data from front-end to back-end systems.

-A well-constructed EDI mapping solution or process will deliver complete control over business data, as well as enhanced visibility through the delivery of accurate and automated EDI data to the back-end systems.
+Modern EDI mapping software lets you convert EDI to other prevalent data formats, as well as to other EDI formats.
+This EDI mapping process will deliver complete control over business data, as well as enhanced EDI visibility through the delivery of accurate and automated EDI data to the back-end systems.

 The creation and maintenance of one or two EDI maps can be done in-house, but as standards change, certificates expire, and trading partner demands grow, companies are increasingly likely to adopt a managed services approach to EDI mapping.

-Cleo offers a bit of everything to meet your EDI needs, from automated EDI mapping tools for faster trading partner onboarding, to self-managed EDI integration processes for greater internal integration control and agility.
+Cleo offers a bit of everything to meet your EDI needs, from automated EDI mapping software for faster trading partner onboarding, to self-managed EDI integration processes for greater internal integration control and agility.